Rheinhauss/dr_checker_4_linux/README.md

 `apt install clang-10 sparse`

-Make sure all the binaries have correct patsh i.e /usr/bin/llvm-link (linked to /usr/bin/llvm-link-10 etc), /usr/bin/opt (/usr/bin/opt-10) etc
+Make sure all the binaries have correct paths i.e /usr/bin/llvm-link (linked to /usr/bin/llvm-link-10), /usr/bin/opt (/usr/bin/opt-10) etc.

 Debug when needed.

 No need to run `setup_drchecker.py`, you can skip it.
-For other instruction refer to original Dr. Checker repo.
+For other instructions refer to the original Dr. Checker repo.

 Sample run